wdawson/okta.github.io/_source/_use_cases/inline_hooks/api_am_hook/api_am_hook.md

 #### value

+The `value` object is where you specify the specific operation to perform.
+It is an array, allowing you to request more than one operation.

 | Property | Description                                                                                                                                                                                                       | Data Type       |
 |----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|
 | op       | The name of one of the [supported ops](#list-of-supported-ops).                                                                                                                                                   | String          |